FrostMiser/Frostica-Adventure-Bot/README.md

 You will also need to stay warm in cold areas.
 Certain types of food also satisfy thirst.

 ### Hunger and Thirst
 Hunger and thirst are affected by activities such as mining, chopping, and movement.
-Different types of terrain affect hunger and thirst differently.
+Different types of terrain affects hunger and thirst differently.

 ## Admin Commands